nidone/AI-Safety-Project/methodology.md

 ```
 Another problem of multiple-choice queries are it is not how youth will ask questions to LLM.

 So I decided to move to **free-form queries** but (i) prepare evaluation criteria and scoring rublic for each question, and (ii) ask one of best LLMs (e.g. GPT-4o) to evaluate other LLMs answer.
-This way I should be able to automate evaluation process, without having to develop extremely fine-tuned multiple answer quetions.
+This way it becomes possible to automate evaluation process, without having to develop extremely fine-tuned multiple answer quetions.

 Here is an example of evaluation criteria and scoring rublic.